ropitz/dataarc-demo/docs/add-new-dataset.rst

-Create a dataARC account and finish adding your dataset
+Open your dataARC account and finish adding your dataset
 --------------------------------------------------------

-1. Before you begin, you will need to create an account with the dataARC Search Tool to become a data contributor.
-Go to the dataARC Search Tool and select Register.
-Fill out the form and select Register.

-2. Now, select the Login option from the menu and Login using your credentials.
+1. Log in to your account on the `dataARC Search Tool <https://ui.data-arc.org/>`__ and click on the Manage - Admin button.

-3. Click on the Manage - Admin button and select Add a New Dataset.
+2. Select Datasets from the left column, and then Select Add New Dataset.
 Fill in all of the fields about your new dataset.

 .. image:: _static/dataARC_addnew.jpg